Fred M'membe: Post-Chiluba controversies

 In July 2011, M'membe again faced a charge of contempt of court for defying a ban not to print "libelous" articles about presidential candidate (later president) Rupiah Banda.On 1 November 2016, the Post newspaper was placed under provisional liquidation after five former employees applied to court to have the company placed on liquidation in order to recover their terminal benefits.
 According to documents filed in court, the five former employees did not give the Post the statutory 21-day notice before a petition for liquidation can be filed.
 Documents filed in Court also show that an offer was made by M'membe to pay the monies demanded by the former employees into court, which offer had not been accepted.

-The newspaper was instrumental in covering the pre- and post-2016-election irregularities, and this is cited as one of the reasons why the newspaper was shut down.

-The Zambia Revenue Authority in June 2016 illegally closed the Post in contravention of an Order of the Tax Appeals Tribunal, in a move clearly intended to shut down the critical voice.

-On 14 February 2017, Valentine's Day, the Magistrate's Court of Zambia issued an arrest warrant to the Zambia Police Service to arrest Fred M'membe and his lawyer Nchima Nchito for alleged "personation" for fighting to save the Post.
-Nchima's arrest warrant was quashed by the Court on 28 February 2017.
+The Zambia Revenue Authority in June 2016 closed the Post, claiming that it had unpaid taxes.
+On 14 February 2017, the Magistrate's Court of Zambia issued an arrest warrant to the Zambia Police Service to arrest Fred M'membe and his lawyer Nchima Nchito for alleged "impersonation" for fighting to save the Post.
+Nchima's arrest warrant was quashed by the Court on 28 February 2017 after he surrendered himself.
 As police reached Mr. M'membe's residence, he was absent and only his wife (Mutinta Mazoka, daughter of the late UPND leader Anderson Mazoka) was present.
 She was arrested and charged with attempting to prevent the arrest of her husband, but was acquitted the following year.
 She was previously arrested in connection with she and M'membe's journalistic work in 2016.
-She is the proprietor of the Mast newspaper which after the closure of the Post has remained one of the few critical and independent voices providing checks and balances to the Zambian government.
+She is the proprietor of The Mast newspaper, which many regard as a newspaper launched to continue the work of The Post.

 Presidential campaign

 In 2018, M'membe founded the Socialist Party, splitting off from the Rainbow Party.
-He was the party's candidate for president in the 2021 Zambian general election and is still President of the Socialist Party in Zambia.
+He is currently the party's president and was the party's candidate for president in the 2021 Zambian general election.